Chetan-cy1/Java-Project-VIT/README.md

 # Digital Library Management System

 ## Overview
-This is a simplified, command-line Library Management System (LMS) built entirely in Java.
-The primary goal was to create a functional system for handling the core logistics of a small digital library: managing the catalog of books, tracking registered members, and processing all borrowing and return transactions.
-It features an interactive console interface for ease of use.
+This project is a simple Library Management System written in Java.
+It runs completely in the console and handles basic operations like managing books, maintaining member records, and keeping track of book borrowing and returns.
+The aim of the project was to create a small working system that shows how a real library might organise its data and day-to-day tasks.

 ## Features
 ### Core Modules